What is a sitemap for a website?

 Designers and developers in effect borrowed tactics from software developers and created the specialized flowcharts we now call sitemaps.

-Sitemaps by hand evolved into fully interactive visual diagrams.
+Creating sitemaps by hand evolved into fully interactive visual diagrams and sitemap generators to help expedite the process.

 By 2012, site mapping as a process was widely adopted by the web design and development industry.